Move Schedules: Fast persistence computations in coarse dynamic settings: Our contribution: Move Schedules

+For any pair of general string inputs of sizes $n$ and $m$, respectively, the LCS between them is computable in $O(mn)$ with dynamic programming, and there is substantial evidence that the complexity cannot be much lower than this~\cite{abboud2015tight}.
+In our setting, however, we interpret the simplexwise filtrations $(K, f), (K, f')$ as \emph{permutations} of the same underlying complex $K$---in this setting, $d_{\mathrm{LCS}}$ reduces further to the \emph{permutation edit distance} problem.
+This special type of edit distance has additional structure to it, which we demonstrate below. \begin{corollary} Let $(K, f), (K, f')$ denote two filtrations of size $\lvert K \rvert = m$, and let $S^*$ denote schedule of minimal size re-indexing $f \mapsto f'$.
+Then $\lvert S^\ast \rvert = d$ can be determined in $O(m \log \log m)$ time. \end{corollary} \begin{proof} By the same reduction from Proposition~\ref{prop:schedule_size}, the problem of computing $\mathrm{LCS}(f, f')$ reduces to the problem of computing the \emph{longest increasing subsequence} (LIS) of a particular permutation $p' \in S_m$, which can be done in $O( m \log \log m)$ time using van Emde Boas trees~\cite{bespamyatnikh2000enumerating} \end{proof}

-\begin{corollary} If $K_0, K_1$ are random distinct filtrations each of size $m$, then $d$ is upper bounded by $O(m - \sqrt{m})$ in expectation, with probability $1$ as $m \to \infty$. \end{corollary} \begin{proof} The proof of this result reduces to showing the average length of the LIS for random permutations.
+Reduced complexity is not the only immediate benefit from Proposition~\ref{prop:schedule_size}; by the same reduction to the LIS problem, we obtain the worst-case bounds on $\mathcal{S}$ in expectation. \begin{corollary} If $(K, f), (K,f')$ are random filtrations of a common complex $K$ of size $m$, then the expected size of a longest common subsequence $\mathrm{LCS}(f, f')$ between $f,f'$ is no larger than $m - \sqrt{m}$, with probability $1$ as $m \to \infty$. \end{corollary} \begin{proof} The proof of this result reduces to showing the average length of the LIS for random permutations.
 Let $L(p) \in [1,m]$ denote the maximal length of a increasing subsequence of $p \in S_m$.
 The essential quantity to show the expected length of $L(p)$ over all permutations:

-The history of the mathematics of estimating this quantity dates back at least 50 years, and is sometimes called the \emph{Ulam-Hammersley} problem.
-The seminal work by Baik et al.~\cite{baik1999distribution} established that as $m \to \infty$:
+A large body of work dates back at least 50 years has focused on estimating this quantity, which is sometimes called the \emph{Ulam-Hammersley} problem.
+Seminal work by Baik et al.~\cite{baik1999distribution} established that as $m \to \infty$: